eeyang92/section-manager/README.md

 ## Extending

 You can extend the behavior by extending the base class `SectionManager`.
-For example:
+For example, as shown in https://github.com/eeyang92/file-section-manager:

 ```typescript
 import * as fs from 'fs'